SohamDhotre/JavaChat/README.md

 ## Features

-- Real-time messaging between a server and multiple clients.
+- Real-time messaging between a server and client.
 - A user-friendly graphical interface for ease of use.

 ## Screenshots